clearcare/jenkins/slave_manager/README.md

 ## How it Works ##
-- TODO: show startup script on slave
-- TODO: add more sg of master
 - TODO: show slave manager job
 - TOOD: see if we can disable remoting option
 ### Prerequisites: ###